 Style and Medium

-Basic mode gives you more prompts for creating images.
+Free Form mode gives you more prompts for creating images.
 The next input is Style.
-You’re given a dropdown list of style options to choose from.
-There are 13 style options to choose from.
-They include 3D render, Art Deco, Retro, and Pixel Art.
+You’re given a drop-down list of style options to choose from.

 We have two images generated by Jasper Art below.
 They are both portraits of Princess Diana with the medium set to acrylics.